๐Ÿซ Intro to Engineering

 Mechanical to Electrical (Generators)

-• Power plants of all types (coal, natural gas, nuclear, hydro, wind) ultimately rely on this conversion as their final step to produce grid electricity
+• Power plants of all types (coal, natural gas, nuclear, hydro, wind) rely on this conversion as their final step to produce grid electricity.

 Electrical to Mechanical (Motors)

-• Current-carrying conductors in magnetic fields experience force—this is the motor principle, essentially electromagnetic induction running in reverse
+• Current-carrying conductors in magnetic fields experience force.
+This is the motor principle, closely related to electromagnetic induction but with energy flowing in the opposite direction.

-• Efficiency ratings typically reach 85-95% in modern motors, making them far more efficient than combustion-based alternatives for producing motion
+• Efficiency ratings typically reach 85-95% in modern electric motors, making them far more efficient than combustion-based alternatives for producing motion.

-Compare: Generators vs. Motors—both use electromagnetic induction and contain the same basic components (coils, magnets, rotating shafts), but energy flows in opposite directions.
+Compare: Generators vs. Motors both use electromagnetic principles and contain the same basic components (coils, magnets, rotating shafts), but energy flows in opposite directions.
 If an exam question describes a device with magnets and coils, ask yourself: is mechanical energy the input or the output?

 Electrochemical Conversions